Reviewing Vertex Pharmaceuticals Incorporated (VRTX)'s and Krystal Biotech Inc. (NASDAQ:KRYS)'s results | New Business Observer

-Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) and Krystal Biotech Inc. (NASDAQ:KRYS), both competing one another are Biotechnology companies.
-We will compare their risk, analyst recommendations, profitability, institutional ownership, dividends, earnings and valuation.
+Since Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX) and Krystal Biotech Inc. (NASDAQ:KRYS) are part of the Biotechnology industry, they are influenced by contrast.
+The influences particularly affect the risk, analyst recommendations, profitability, institutional ownership, dividends, earnings and valuation of both companies.

 |Gross Revenue